GSA/digitalgov.gov/content/posts/2013-12-16-the-test-case-write-it-once-test-many-times.md

 url: /2013/12/16/the-test-case-write-it-once-test-many-times/
 date: 2013-12-16 11:38:54 -0400
 title: 'The Test Case: Write It Once, Test Many Times'
 summary: 'What if Thomas Edison Didn&rsquo;t Use Test Cases? &ldquo;I have not failed.
-I&#8217;ve just found 10,000 ways that won&#8217;t work.&rdquo;&nbsp;~Thomas A. Edison Software testing is like a science experiment.
+I&#8217;ve just found 10,000 ways that won&#8217;t work.&rdquo; ~Thomas A. Edison Software testing is like a science experiment.
 The Tester must plan: methods, steps, and paths through the Application Under Test (AUT) to completely exercise the application'
 categories:
   - Mobile
   - 'User Testing &amp; Research'